 The resolvers send back all the available links for each product identifier.
 The IT system must be able to associate the list of received links to each product identifier.
 5 The IT system selects the relevant links and sends queries to them.
 The data sources receiving the request determines the appropriate access level of the querying party.
 To obtain the relevant information for the economic operator, credentials must be provided.
 These credentials will be evaluated on the endpoint receiving the request.
-Depending on the result of the evaluation (credentials valid or credentials valid or credentials invalid), the system will reply with a specific set of data (see step 6).
+Depending on the result of the evaluation (credentials valid or credentials invalid), the system will reply with a specific set of data (see step 6).
 This request will most likely embed credentials, as described in sections in sections [4.1.2.3], [4.1.2.4], [4.1.2.5] and [4.1.2.6].
-Depending on the provided credentials, different information will be provided.
-To obtain the relevant information for the economic operator, credentials must be provided.
+Depending on the provided credentials, different information will be provided. information for the economic operator, credentials must be provided.
 These credentials will be evaluated on the endpoint receiving the request.
 Depending on the result of the evaluation (credentials valid or credentials invalid), the system will reply with a specific set of data (see step 6).
-This request will most likely embed credentials, as described in sections [4.2.2.3], [4.2.2.4], [4.2.2.5] and [4.2.2.6].
-Depending on the provided credentials, different information will be provided.
-6 The IT system receives machine- readable data from multiple data sources identified by the links.
+This request will most likely embed credentials, as described in sections [4.2.2.4], 6 The IT system receives machine-readable data from multiple data sources identified by the links.
 This step is the response to the request of the previous step and is described in sections [4.1.2.3], [4.1.2.4], [4.1.2.5], and [4.1.2.6]. depending on the credentials provided.
 This step is the response to the request of the previous step and is described in sections [4.2.2.3], [4.2.2.4], [4.2.2.5], and [4.2.2.6]. depending on the credentials provided.
 7 The IT system processes the data received and presents the relevant data to the user.
 This local step is not related to the DPP system architecture.
 It relies on the economic operator's IT system.
 This local step is not related to the DPP system architecture.
 It relies on the economic operator's IT system.